All Episodes

 I think it was a very principled, thoughtful case against Hillary rather than, you know, one ad hominem attack after another, which is important.

-I mean, look, Pence was a congressman twelve years.
+I mean, look, Pence was a congressman 12 years.

 He's governor of the state of Indiana.

-He has a story to tell about how Indiana has, in spite of all the national obstacles, has recovered economically, and on top of that, they have a two billion dollar surplus.
+He has a story to tell about how Indiana has, in spite of all the national obstacles, has recovered economically.

-He is maybe more political or I think probably more it's it's a part of his nature.
+He is maybe more political, or I think probably more, it's a part of his nature.

-I felt Mike Pence almost played the part that Don Jr.
+I felt Mike Pence almost played the part that Don Jr., Tiffany, Eric last night.

-And anyway so it was a pretty thoughtful case that he laid out and I think it's a good compliment to Trump in as much as maybe maybe Newt was right when he used the pirate analogy two outsiders, you know, hard charging people, you know, maybe you need one person that is a little bit more calm and a little bit different personality wise to uh actually get all the things you want done because governing is what really matters here in the end you got to win first to be able to govern and as Donald Trump Jr. acknowledged to reporters yesterday we
+You know, maybe you need one person that is a little bit more calm and a little bit different personality-wise to actually get all the things you want done because governing is what really matters here in the end.

 So maybe my instincts were wrong.